 News Up to 50 refugees found dead in truck in Austria, European leaders 'shaken' A refrigerated truck is towed along a highway near Neusiedl am See, Austria, on August 27, 2015.
 The bodies of between 20 and 50 migrants have been found in the truck on the A 4 highway in Austria, police said Thursday, the latest tragedy involving people desperately trying to reach Europe.
 Photo Credit: DIETER NAGL/AFP/Getty Images By REUTERS August 27, 2015 10:50 AM Print Share fbShare Tweet Email As many as 50 refugees were found dead in a parked truck in Austria near the Hungarian border on Thursday, and German Chancellor Angela Merkel said the discovery had shaken European leaders discussing the migrant crisis at a Balkans summit.
 Police made the grisly discovery in the 7.5-tonne truck stopped on the A4 motorway near the town of Parndorf, apparently since Wednesday, Hans Peter Doskozil, police chief in the province of Burgenland, told a news conference.
 He said he could not put an exact figure on the number of victims, whose bodies had begun to decompose.
 "We can assume that it could be 20 people who died.
 It could also be 40, it could be 50 people," he said.
 Merkel told a news conference at the summit on the West Balkans in Vienna: "We are of course all shaken by the appalling news.
 This reminds us that we must tackle quickly the issue of immigration and in a European spirit - that means in a spirit of solidarity - and to find solutions."
 Tens of thousands of people, mainly from Africa and the Middle East, have put to sea this year in the hope of reaching Europe, often dangerously packed into small vessels that were never designed to cross the Mediterranean.
 Those who make it ashore and others traveling by land have increasingly tried to make their way north via the Balkans, causing tension among countries along the route.
 Hungary plans to reinforce its southern border with helicopters and mounted police, and is considering using the army as record numbers of migrants passed through coils of razor-wire into Europe.
 Investigations were underway in Austria and Hungary after the bodies were discovered.
 The truck had Hungarian number plates, a Hungarian official said.
 Janos Lazar, Prime Minister Viktor Orban's chief of staff, said a Romanian citizen had registered the number plate in the eastern Hungarian town of Kecskemet.
 Police limited the motorway to one lane while forensic experts checked over the truck parked on the hard shoulder.
 Austrian Chancellor Werner Faymann told the summit: "The refugees who died today wanted to save their own lives by fleeing, but instead lost their lives at the hands of traffickers.
 It shows once again how necessary it is to save human lives by fighting criminal traffickers.
 It shows that we must take responsibility and give asylum to those people who are fleeing."
 QUOTAS "Every week we learn of more deaths and drownings on the Mediterranean route because the boats people are packed on are unseaworthy or overcrowded.
 Now we are hearing of cases of mass deaths along the land journey.
 This terrible tragedy shows the unscrupulous business of smugglers who have no regard for human life is extending across the continent," said Melissa Fleming, spokeswoman for the U.N.
 High Commissioner for Refugees.
 European Commissioner Johannes Hahn reiterated that Brussels would propose within weeks a fresh look at the situation.
 "We will have another go at quotas.
 I hope that in the light of the most recent developments now there is a readiness among all the 28 (member states) to agree on this," he said.
 German Foreign Minister Frank-Walter Steinmeier, whose country expects 800,000 asylum seekers this year, said a fair distribution of refugees was needed to ensure support in countries taking in the bulk of migrants.
 His Austrian counterpart Sebastian Kurz said: "If we are not able to find a quick European solution here, then more and more countries like Hungary and Denmark - who are already doing it - will try to solve this crisis for themselves on their own with individual measures and their own initiatives.
 "It won't work and above all it threatens our European idea of having open borders and with that proper security at the EU's outer borders."
 Serbian Foreign Minister Ivica Dacic put the onus on EU countries to find a better way to handle the influx of refugees.
 "So you have a problem but you are asking us, Serbia, to come up with the action plan for migrants.
 You should come up with an action plan first."
-By REUTERS Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By REUTERS Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.